LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

     }
     '''

-    # Write the configuration locally
+    # Write the nginx config locally and upload ($placholder were messed up with echo)
     with open("nginx_temp.conf", "w") as f:
         f.write(nginx_config)